Junismyname/Power-Outage-Classification-Model/README.md

 | warm               | West North Central |              15709.5 |

 For example, Hawaii region during cold seasonal period had the largest amount of customers affected.
 To no suprise, the leading cause of outages in that group was severe weather.
 Hawaii during cold seasons often experience heavy winds and tropical storms.
 This may lead to outages that affects large amount of customers.
 This is a strong relationship that predicts the cause of outages.

+### Finding Optimal Hyperparameters
+In order for our model to **generalize** well on different datasets, we ideally want the model to have low bias and low model variance.
+We can use **GridSearchCV** to find the specific set of hyperparameters that does neither overfits or underfits the validation dataset.

+Therefore, we ran the Grid Search on 140 combinations of hyperparameters.
+A decision tree classifier with a high max depth will likly overfit while a low max depth will underfit the validation dataset. **Therefore, we need to find the set of (max_depth, min_samples_split, and criterion) that best generalizes for unseen datasets.**

+The hyperparameters with max average accuracy is one with a max_depth of 7,  min_samples_split of 2, and a criterion set to entropy.
+This set of hyperparameters **increased the accuracy from 0.8272 to 0.8664.**

 ## Fairness Analysis